ibm-cloud-docs/virtual-servers/storage/edit-description-portable-storage-volume-psv.md

 First, go to the storage menu and make sure that you have the correct account permissions to complete the task.

 * Go to your console's storage menu.
-For more information, see [Navigating to devices](/docs/virtual-servers?topic=virtual-servers-navigating-devices).
 * Make sure that you have any necessary account permissions and device access.
-Only the account owner, or a user with the **Manage Users** Classic infrastructure permission, can adjust the permissions.
+Only the account owner, or a user with the `Manage users` Classic infrastructure permission, can adjust the permissions.

-For more information about permissions, see [Classic infrastructure permissions](/docs/account?topic=account-infrapermission) and [Managing device access](/docs/virtual-servers?topic=virtual-servers-managing-device-access).
+For more information about permissions, see [Managing device access](/docs/virtual-servers?topic=virtual-servers-managing-device-access).

 ## Editing a portable storage description
 {: #edit-a-portable-storage-description}